-Please read all of the information below before applying to become a Lexington firefighter.
+Read all of the information below before applying to become a Lexington firefighter.

 Review the eligibility requirements.

 The written examination for a recruit firefighter is designed to measure the knowledge, abilities, aptitudes and innate problem-solving ability an individual needs to possess to be successful in this career.
-It uses multiple choice tests and is utilized to determine a group of applicants meeting or exceeding necessary thresholds.
+It uses multiple-choice tests and is utilized to determine a group of applicants meeting or exceeding necessary thresholds.

-Written Testing Dates
+Written Exam Dates

 CPAT card is not required to take the written test.

-Only applicants who meet the Eligibility Requirements will be permitted to take the written exam.
+Only applicants who meet the eligibility requirements will be permitted to take the written exam.

 Testing will last approximately two and half hours.

-- There is a non-required study guide available for this examination called the Standard Edition – National Firefighter Selection Inventory (NFSI) Study Guide.
+- There is a non-required study guide available for the examination called the Standard Edition – National Firefighter Selection Inventory (NFSI) Study Guide.
 This study guide will provide you with a better understanding of the nature and format of questions that will appear on the NFSI.
 The study guide will provide definitions of each area, sample questions and inform you of rules and general test-taking strategies and instructions for completing the exam answer sheet.
 You may obtain this test guide through any of the following methods:

 - Purchase your own study guide.